-- Add a drop of hardness two indicator solution provided in the hardness test kit ( All hardness test kit have similar solution with different name but same purpose ).
+- Add a drop of hardness two indicator solution provided in the hardness test kit ( All hardness test kit have a similar solution with a different name but same purpose ).

 - Mix the solution; It will turn into pink.

-- Now add the hardness three solution drop by drop until colour changes to blue.
+- Now add the hardness three solution drop by drop until color changes to blue.

 - Count the number of drops and get the hardness looking at the hardness chart provided with your test kit.
-The number of drops will represents G.B.P in the chart.
+The number of drops will represent G.B.P in the chart.

 Chloride ppm Test

-It helps to know amount of salt dissolved in the water.
-It is exceptionally great at finding contamination due to mixing of sea water and plan effective blow down procedures.
+It helps to know the amount of salt dissolved in the water.
+It is exceptionally great at finding contamination due to the mixing of sea water and plan effective blowdown procedures.

-- Assumption is done whether the amount of dissolved salt is more or less.
+- The assumption is done whether the amount of dissolved salt is more or less.

-- For water with high risk of contamination with sea water; small amount of sample is taken.
+- For water with a high risk of contamination with sea water; a small amount of sample is taken.

 - Add chloride powder to the sample and mix the solution until it turns yellow.

-- Now start adding chloride solution drop by drop until the color disappear.
+- Now start adding chloride solution drop by drop until the color disappears.

-- Count the number of drops and multiply it with a factor of ten for normal sample and twenty for sample with sea water contamination.
+- Count the number of drops and multiply it with a factor of ten for the normal samples and twenty for the sample with sea water contamination.

-Too much of phosphate on one hand can cause priming and foaming while too less or none in the boiler water can accelerate corrosion and scale formation.
-So it is necessary to maintain a right balance to have the best performance.
+Too much phosphate, on one hand, can cause priming and foaming while too little or none in the boiler water can accelerate corrosion and scale formation.
+So it is necessary to maintain the right balance to have the best performance.

 - Take the phosphate slide comparator.

-- One slide have pre marked colour for matching.
+- One slide has a pre-marked color for matching.

 - Put the test tube in another slide.

-- Add sample into the test tube ( 10 ml ).
+- Add the sample into the test tube ( 10 ml ).